-Cosy Homes Oxfordshire is a pilot scheme by three project partners, aiming to make retrofit simple
+Cosy Homes Oxfordshire is a partnership scheme between Low Carbon Hub and RetrofitWorks aiming to make retrofit simple

 If we want to meet targets and reduce the threat of climate change we need to address energy use in the home.

-Home energy consumption accounts for 14% of total carbon emissions in the UK.
+Home energy consumption accounts for around 20% of total carbon emissions in the UK.
 According to Ofgem an average UK home with a medium energy consumption uses 12,000 kWh of gas and 2,900 kWh of electricity per year (2020 figures).
 That represents total carbon emissions of over 3,000kg per year.

 These figures could be drastically reduced through making energy efficiency improvements to our homes – reducing energy use to cut carbon emissions.
-Plus, making these improvements also makes our homes healthier and more comfortable to spend time in through addressing issues such as damp and draughts.
+Plus, making these improvements also make our homes healthier and more comfortable to spend time in by addressing issues such as damp and draughts.

 But doing retrofit in the right way is complex, and will likely involve significant amounts of time spent researching and project managing.
 So that’s where Cosy Homes Oxfordshire comes in – offering a simple solution to retrofit for Oxfordshire’s homeowners.